 "I'm not surprised Andy has been snapped up for TV," said Pioneer artistic director Karen Azenberg, who directed Mientus in Salt Lake City, where he played Mark in Rent in 2011.
 "Andy's got that rare combination of fire and sincerity, he is riveting on stage.
 I can't wait to see him on 'Smash,' and to work with him on a future theatre project."

-"Smash," the scripted musical drama series about the makers of a new Broadway musical, will again star Emmy Award winner Messing ("Will & Grace"), Oscar winner Anjelica Huston ("Prizzi's Honor"), Jack Davenport ("Pirates of the Caribbean" films), Borle (Legally Blonde the Musical, Peter and the Starcatcher), Katharine McPhee ("American Idol") and Megan Hilty (9 to 5: The Musical).
+Shooting for the hour-long series' next chapter begins this summer in and around New York City.
+It will return to the NBC schedule in mid-season, in the winter.
+"Smash," the scripted musical drama series about the makers of a new Broadway musical, will again star Emmy Award winner Messing ("Will & Grace"), Oscar winner Anjelica Huston ("Prizzi's Honor"), Jack Davenport ("Pirates of the Caribbean" films), Borle ( Legally Blonde the Musical, Peter and the Starcatcher), Katharine McPhee ("American Idol") and Megan Hilty ( 9 to 5: The Musical).